rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ### Memory Management

-RMM provides three classes built to use `device_memory_resource`(*)s for device memory allocation with automated lifetime management:
+RMM provides classes built to use `device_memory_resource`(*)s for device memory allocation with automated lifetime management:

 #### `rmm::device_buffer`
 Allocates a specified number of bytes of untyped, uninitialized device memory.